Pinterest Pixel

 Remember, Excel assumes weekends are Saturday and Sunday, so if you’re dealing with a different weekend schedule, you might need the WORKDAY.INTL function instead.

-For non-standard weekends, though, the WORKDAYS.INTL function will be your guiding star, allowing you to define which days to treat as weekends using customizable numeric codes.
-With this powerful tool, whether your week includes a leisurely Friday, a working Saturday or every day is a grind, Excel’s got your calendar covered.
+For non-standard weekends, though, the WORKDAYS.INTL function can be used.
+It allows you to define which days to treat as weekends using customizable numeric codes.
+With this tool, whether your week includes a Friday, a working Saturday or every day is a grind, Excel’s got your calendar covered.

 =WORKDAY.INTL(start_date, days, [weekend], [holidays])